 - is a senior member of staff from the school's leadership team and therefore has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff; - takes lead responsibility for safeguarding and child protection, including online safety, in the school, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies.
-The role and responsibility is explicit in the role holder's job description; - is appropriately trained1, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role; - acts as a source of advice, support and expertise to the school community; - encourages a culture of listening to children and taking account of their wishes and feelings; - is alert to the specific needs of children in need, those with special educational needs, children who are looked after or were previously looked after, children who have a social worker, and young carers; - oversees the provision of effective pastoral support for all of these children, promoting their educational outcomes by sharing information about their welfare, circumstances and needs with teachers and other staff as appropriate; - works closely with pastoral support staff; the SENCo; the designated teacher for children who are looked after or were previously looked after; staff with designated responsibility for promoting children's mental health and emotional wellbeing; the ICT lead and any ICT support staff; and school nurses in relation to safeguarding matters (including online and digital safety) and whether to make referrals to relevant partner agencies; - has a working knowledge of locally agreed multi agency safeguarding arrangements and procedures put in place by Warwickshire Safeguarding; - has an understanding of the Early Help process to ensure effective support, assessment and understanding of children's additional needs in order to inform appropriate provision of early help and intervention; - keeps detailed, accurate written records of all concerns, ensuring that such records are stored securely and flagged, but kept separate from, the pupil's general file; - refers cases of suspected abuse to Children's Social Care or the Police as appropriate and, where a crime may have been committed, to the Police; - refers cases using the prescribed proforma to Children's Social Care and the Prevent policing team for a joint assessment where there is a concern that a child is at risk of radicalisation; and to the Channel panel if subsequently advised to do so; - ensures that staff do everything they can to support social workers and contribute to assessments of children when Children's Social Care become involved;
+The role and responsibility are explicit in the role holder's job description; - is appropriately trained, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role; - acts as a source of advice, support and expertise to the school community; - encourages a culture of listening to children and taking account of their wishes and feelings; - is alert to the specific needs of children in need, those with special educational and mental health needs, children who are looked after or were previously looked after, children who have a social worker, and young carers, overseeing the provision of effective pastoral support for all of these children and promoting their educational outcomes by sharing information about their welfare, circumstances and needs with teachers and other staff as appropriate; - works closely with pastoral support staff; the SENCo; the designated teacher for children who are looked after or were previously looked after; staff with designated responsibility for promoting children's mental health and emotional wellbeing; the ICT lead and any ICT support staff; and school nurses in relation to safeguarding matters (including online and digital safety) and deciding whether to make referrals to relevant partner agencies; - has a working knowledge of locally agreed multi agency safeguarding arrangements and procedures put in place by Warwickshire Safeguarding; - has an understanding of the Early Help process to ensure effective support, assessment and understanding of children's additional needs in order to inform appropriate provision of early help and intervention; - keeps detailed, accurate written records of all concerns, ensuring that such records are stored securely and flagged, but kept separate from, the pupil's general file; - refers cases of suspected abuse to Children's Social Care or the Police as appropriate and, where a crime may have been committed, to the Police; - refers cases using the prescribed proforma to Children's Social Care and the Prevent policing team for a joint assessment where there is a concern that a child is at risk of radicalisation; and to the Channel panel if subsequently advised to do so; - ensures that staff do everything they can to support social workers and contribute to assessments of children when Children's Social Care become involved; - notifies Children's Social Care if a child with a child protection plan is absent without explanation at intervals as defined in the Plan; - ensures that, when a pupil under the age of 18 years leaves the school, all child protection records are transferred to the new school (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
+If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed;

-1 Including trained in Prevent
+&lt;sup>1 Including being trained in Prevent